okelada/MSFS-LOD-Maker/README.md

 ## Unofficial fork of Devinci's great MSFS LOD Maker Blender Addon
 I've adapted Devinci's code to my workflow and preferences

-### Changes from main fork:
+### Changes from original fork:

 - **Selection mode**
-  - Now there has to be a collection with name ending with '\_LOD0N' (N being 0,1,2,3) ***selected in the outliner*** (highlighted row) or being the ***active layer*** (highlighted collection icon), alternatively any child ID will select its upstream lod collection, as long as both their names properly end with '\_LOD0N'.
+  - Now there has to be a collection with name ending with '\_LOD0N' (N being 0,1,2,3) ***selected in the outliner*** (highlighted row) or being the ***active layer*** (highlighted collection icon), alternatively any child ID of the lod stack will select its upstream lod collection, as long as their names are properly suffixed.
-  - The selected lod0 collection will always be shown in the 'Generate Lods' button's caption.<br>
+  - The selected lod0 collection will always be shown in the 'Generate Lods' button's caption.<br>Only one lod stack can be active at a time.

 - **Panels**
   - Generation parameters are now published almost exhaustively.